Sternoclavicular (SC) Joint Injury Specialist

 SC joint injuries are characterized by severe sternoclavicular joint pain.
 Depending on injury severity, patients may also experience bruising, swelling, crepitus and visible deformity.
 In more severe cases, patients may report difficulty swallowing and breathing, as well as a sense of choking due to posterior displacement of the medial clavicle.

 Schedule an office consultation with Dr. Yau today.

-SC Joint Injury Diagnosis
+How is an SC Joint Injury Diagnosed?

 A thorough history and physical examination will be performed by Dr. Yau to diagnose the injury.
 During the physical examination, he will test the injured arm’s overall range of motion, as well as the joint’s tenderness, stability and pain.
 X-rays are obtained and are typically normal.
 A CT or MRI scan is often performed to view the bony and soft tissue structures in greater detail to confirm SC joint injury.

 What is the Treatment for an SC Joint Injury?

 Majority of SC joint injuries are treated without surgery.
 Dr. Yau will prescribe rest, ice, anti-inflammatory medications and temporary immobilization of the affected shoulder in a sling.
 Physical therapy may also be initiated to restore function to the SC joint.
 Occasionally, a corticosteroid injection may be given into the SC joint for persistent pain.